eslam-mrc/big-data-case-study/README.md

 ### In this repository you will find:
  - The producer and consumer scripts.
- - A simple script to check Kafka's status.
+ - A simple script to check the services using the Ambari-REST API.
  - The ODBC driver for connecting Hive with Power BI.
  - A walkthrough in the setup of this project.